cpp-best-practices/gui_starter_template/README.md

 Fill in a repository name and short description, and click 'Create repository from template'.
 This will allow you to create a new repository in your Github account, prepopulated with the contents of this project.

+After creating the project please wait until the cleanup workflow has finished setting up your project and commited the changes.

 Now you can clone the project locally and get to work!

     git clone https://github.com/<user>/<your_new_repo>.git